graphcore/examples/gnn/nbfnet/pytorch_geometric/README.md

-# Training Neural Bellman-Ford networks (NBFnet) for inductive knowledge graph link prediction on IPUs
+# Training Neural Bellman-Ford Networks (NBFnet) for Inductive Knowledge Graph Link Prediction on IPUs

 This directory contains a PyTorch Geometric implementation of [NBFNet](https://arxiv.org/abs/2106.06935) used for link prediction in homogeneous and heterogeneous graphs.
 The model has been optimised for Graphcore's IPU.